Cleveland Clinic logo

 Midwife

-A midwife is a healthcare provider who is trained to provide obstetric and gynecological services, including primary care, prenatal and obstetric care, and routine gynecological care like annual exams and contraception.
-They’re an expert in uncomplicated Ob/Gyn care.
+A midwife is a healthcare provider who provides obstetric and gynecological services.
+This includes primary care, as well as prenatal and obstetric care.
+It also covers routine gynecological care like annual exams and contraception.
+They’re experts in uncomplicated Ob/Gyn care.

 Advertisement